wejs/docs/docs/forms/README.md

 # Forms

-> We.js have 2 types of auto generated forms and form field types
->
+Generate forms from JSON or model attributes.

-> Forms feature is avaible in: https://github.com/wejs/we-plugin-form
+Forms feature is avaible in: https://github.com/wejs/we-plugin-form

 And the default form fields is in: https://github.com/wejs/we-plugin-form/tree/master/server/templates/forms